American College of Clinical Pharmacy

 Pittsburgh, PA

-Strategic Cooperation and the Pharmacist’s Role in Policy Making
+The Pharmacist’s Role in Policy Making & Community Collaboration

 • Speaker: Sonak Pastakia, Pharm.D., Ph.D., MPH, FCCP